waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## 9. Reflection Log (Turn 45736)
 - **Data Management Lapses:** I have deferred notepad/marker updates instead of performing them immediately.
 This is a critical failure I must correct.
 - **New Tool Idea:** `navigate_pc_menu` tool to automate navigating complex PC menus.
-- **New Battle Tower Hypothesis:** The assumption that winning is the *only* escape might be wrong.
-I need to test interacting with the Cooltrainer_F at (5, 9) on BattleTower1F as a potential alternative exit trigger.
+- **New Battle Tower Hypothesis (Failed):** Interacting with the Cooltrainer_F at (5, 9) on BattleTower1F yielded only flavor text and is not an escape route.